-While this indication of superluminal neutrinos in IceCube has apparently evaporated, a more robust one may have been discovered by Yanqi Huang and Bo-Qiang Ma in 2018 who found nine instances in which an extremely high-energy neutrino arrived at about the same time and came from the same direction as a gamma-ray burst (GRB) observed by other instruments.~\citep{Huang2018} Five of the 9 neutrinos appear to have traveled very slightly faster than c, while the other four traveled very slightly slower, and there was a trend of linearly increasing $\delta$ with increasing neutrino energy.
 After a follow-up search published a year later they found 12 more neutrinos associated with GRB's satisfying a similar pattern.~\citep{Huang2019} Huang and Ma have suggested that this finding represents Lorentz violation of cosmic neutrinos and also a violation of CPT symmetry between neutrinos and antineutrinos.
-With such a violation neutrinos and anti-neutrinos would have different signs for the Lorentz Violating factor, so the neutrinos could be superluminal and antineutrinos subluminal or the reverse.
-As with Cohen and Glashow, Huang and Ma never refer to superluminal neutrinos as being tachyons having an imaginary mass, but prefer to frame their analysis in terms of a Lorentz violating dispersion relation.
+If CPT were violated neutrinos and anti-neutrinos would, of course, have opposite signs for the Lorentz Violating factor, so the neutrinos could be superluminal and antineutrinos subluminal, or the reverse.
+Note that as with Cohen and Glashow, Huang and Ma never refer to superluminal neutrinos as being tachyons having an imaginary mass, but prefer to frame their analysis in terms of a Lorentz violating dispersion relation.

 However, Ellis et al.~\citep{Ellis2019} have argued that the significance of Huang and Ma's result is overstated because it depends on cross-correlating sub-MeV and multi-GeV photons from GRB's, which is risky given the paucity of multi-GeV photons from these occurences.
 Casting further doubt on the Huang-Ma result, a search for low-energy ($E< 17.5 MeV$) neutrinos associated with GRB's (within a time window of $\pm500 s$) in the KamLAND detector has yielded no candidates above background.~\citep{Abe2022} In summary, like the Liao-Marfatia analysis, that by Huang and Ma cannot be said to have yet provided definitive evidence for superluminal neutrinos or for violations of CPT or Lorentz invariance.